ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 when the HTTP stream's network path changes to avoid linkability across network paths.
 Note that initial REGISTER_CLIENT_CID capsules MAY be sent prior to receiving an HTTP response from the proxy.

+Connection ID registrations are subject to a proxy-advertised limit.
+Each registration has a corresponding sequence number.
+The client MUST NOT send a registration capsule with a sequence number greater than what the proxy advertises via the MAX_CONNECTION_IDS capsule.
+The initial MAX_CONNECTION_IDS value is 1, allowing both sequence numbers 0 and 1 for a total of two registrations without receiving a MAX_CONNECTION_IDS capsule from the proxy.

+Clients which cannot register new connection IDs within a reasonable timeout due to the MAX_CONNECTION_IDS limit SHOULD abort the proxied connection by resetting the HTTP stream with error code NO_ERROR.
+This may happen, for example, if the target server sends a NEW_CONNECTION_ID frame with Sequence Number and Retire Prior To equal to the same value.

 ### New Proxied Connection Setup